Moneyhub review – is it worth the subscription fee?

 Moneyhub Cons

-• Not all providers are supported so it is difficult to get a picture of your overall wealth
+- Not all providers are supported (which is true of all budgeting apps) so it is not always possible to get an automatically updated picture of your overall wealth but you can add and update accounts manually

 Summary

 Moneyhub* is a good solution for those who want to see all of their accounts in one place and who want clarity over how their personal data is used.
-It offers a number of the features that rival budgeting app Money Dashboard offers and may now be a good option for existing Money Dashboard customers once it closes down on 31st October 2023.
-The only downside, however, is that it charges a subscription fee after 6 months but this is cheaper than a number of rival budgeting apps such as Emma and Snoop*.
+The only downside, however, is that it charges a subscription fee after 6 months.
+If you want a free budgeting app then take a look at rival apps such as Snoop* or Emma as both offer basic free plans.
+But, if you eventually want access to their full range of features both apps will charge a fee.

-If you are looking to budget with your phone via an app you may be interested in our article the 'Best budgeting apps in the UK' to compare the key features from the main budgeting apps on the market.
+For more information read our article the ‘Best budgeting apps in the UK‘ which compare the key features from the main budgeting apps on the market.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Snoop, Moneyhub